General

 Q: What are your key morning habits?

-R: The first thing I do – and it’s not original – is simply make my bed.
-There’s an interesting YouTube clip from US Admirable William H. McRaven.
-He talks about the value of making your bed and I subscribe to that.
-It’s not a big thing, or overly difficult, but it takes a little bit of a push so that’s the very first thing.
+R: The first thing I do, and it’s not original, is simply make my bed.
+There’s an interesting YouTube clip from US Admiral William H. McRaven where he talks about the value of making your bed, and I subscribe to that.
+It’s not a big thing or overly difficult, but it takes a bit of an internal push.

-The next thing I do is 10 minutes of controlled breathing.
-Again, it’s not overly difficult, but it takes a bit of grunt to stop me from saying “Oh, I’ll skip it today”.
-It’s the doing it that has value as far as AMCC goes, but of course, there are benefits to breathing/meditation.
+The next thing I do is ten minutes of controlled breathing.
+Again, it’s not overly difficult, but it takes a bit of effort to stop myself from saying, ‘Oh, I’ll skip that today’.
+It’s the act of doing it that has value as far as the AMCC goes, but of course, there are additional benefits to breathing and meditation.

-The next one might sound a bit loopy, but I go and have a cold shower.
-Again, there’s a lot of really convincing research about the value of cold-water exposure or cold-water therapy.
+This next one might sound a bit loopy, but I take a cold shower.
+There’s a lot of really convincing research about the value of cold-water exposure.
+I also recite The Man from Snowy River, as studies show that regular poetry recitation can improve long-term cognitive function.

-Then, I’ll go outside and just walk around the block to get that early morning sunlight, it only takes about 6-7 minutes.
-Again, based on science, there’s some extensive research on the value of getting those early morning rays from different angles.
-The photons are registered by the optic nerves differently and it stimulates elements of the brain structure that reduce the impact of the amygdala.
-You don’t want that fear section firing first thing in the morning.
+Then, I’ll go outside and just walk around the block to get some early morning sunlight.
+It only takes about 6-7 minutes.
+Again, based on science, there’s extensive research on the value of getting early morning rays from different angles.
+The photons are registered by the optic nerves differently, stimulating elements of the brain structure that reduce the impact of the amygdala.
+You don’t want that fear centre firing first thing in the morning.

 Q: How have you made your morning routine adaptable throughout your life, including during your time in South Africa?

-R: Part of the reason I choose those specific components is that they are transferrable from one location to another.
-I think there’s potential for it to add consistency and value since I’m not dependent on any equipment.
-Maybe the cold shower isn’t always there.
-For example, in September last year, I spent a couple of weeks in Scotland, and I would get up in the morning and walk down to jump into a cold Scottish creek.
+R: Part of the reason I chose those specific components is that they are transferable from one location to another.
+There’s potential for it to add consistency and value since I’m not dependent on any equipment.
+Maybe the cold shower isn’t always available, but there are ways to work around that.
+For example, in September last year, I spent a couple of weeks in Scotland, and I would get up in the morning, go for a walk, and jump into a cold Scottish creek.
 It did the job!

 Q: How do you deal with disruption to your routine?

 R: I don’t worry about it.
 I’m not going to beat myself up if something happens.
-That’s life, I get on with it.
-It’s not a case of, “oh my god, my morning routine has been broken!
+That’s life, and I get on with it.
+It’s not a case of, ‘Oh my God, my morning routine has been broken!
 How will I cope?
-Today is ruined!”.
-I just don’t allow my mind to get caught in that rabbit hole.
+Today is ruined!’
+I don’t allow my mind to get caught in that rabbit hole.

 Q: What is your advice to others who are wanting to master their morning routine?

-R: I think to approach it from the thinking that it’s the consistent focusing on the development of the AMCC; that’s the foundation.
-What someone does in their routine is all secondary.
-Is it better to have, for example, cold water exposure first thing in the morning, or should somebody jump into a sauna?
-It doesn’t really matter, what matters is that it takes a bit of effort.
-What matters is that people don’t really want to do it, but you overcome that limbic friction.
+R: Approach it from the perspective that it’s the consistent focus on developing the AMCC—that’s the foundation.
+What someone does in their routine is secondary.
+Is it better to have, for example, cold water exposure first thing in the morning, or should somebody step into a sauna?
+Or should they do something completely different, such as a stretching routine?
+It doesn’t really matter.
+What matters is that it takes effort.
+What matters is that people don’t really want to do it, but they overcome that limbic friction.

 On the other side of that, it needs to be something positive and healthy.
 If someone’s waking up in the morning and the first thing they do is reach for a packet of cigarettes, that’s not so healthy!
 Don’t blame the AMCC for that!
-Use the AMCC to overcome that addictive compulsion.
+Instead, use the AMCC to overcome that addictive compulsion by replacing a negative habit with a positive one.

-It doesn’t matter what the specifics are; what does matter is there has to be some bit of resistance.
-If somebody wakes up in the morning and, for example, loves making their bed – well, they’re not working their AMCC.
-It’s still nice they make their bed, but the AMCC requires a different activity, so they need to find something that they’d prefer not to do.
+It doesn’t matter what the specifics are; what does matter is that there has to be some resistance.
+If somebody wakes up in the morning and, for example, loves making their bed— well, they’re not working their AMCC.
+It’s still nice they make their bed, but the AMCC requires a different activity, so they need to find something they’d prefer not to do.

 Upcoming Events